Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 <sup>2</sup> The system shall convert 100-120 wall outlet AC voltage to 20 watts, which is required by the main/processor unit, 4.5 watts, which is required by the extra subsystem and a minimum of 312 Watts DC, which is required by the mechanical unit [Conceptual Design]

 The overall system must be able to provide a total of 336.5 watts.
 The processor of this system requires a power draw of 20 watts and will be powered by its on supply.
 The extra system requires a power draw of 4.5 watts and will be powered by its on supply.
-The mechanical unit ill consist of one DC motor that will do the firing and two motor controllers that will operate on the aim system.
-The total combined draw of this system is at least 312 watts.
+The mechanical unit will consist of one DC motor that will do the firing and two motor controllers that will operate on the aiming system.
+The total combined power draw of this system is at least 312 watts.

 <sup>3</sup>  The system shall be controlled by a power switch  [Conceptual Design]